 Booking code: OV05

 Hanoi is a busy city in Vietnam.
-However, the surroundings are great places for day tour.
+However, the surroundings are great places for a day tour.
 In fact, the best way to escape Hanoi and experience this region is on motorbikes or scooters.
-Join us on private day tours around Hanoi on two wheels and you will ride a lesser known Hanoi.
+Join us on private day tours around Hanoi on two wheels and you will ride a lesser-known Hanoi.